Fleid/RepData_PeerAssessment1/PA1_template.md

 2. Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

+*I will replace each NA value by the mean of the corresponding 5-minute interval.*

 ```r
 # Create a set to play with
 activity_corrected <- activity